Cyril Féraud: Special events

-In 2015 and 2016, during the whole Tour de France, he co-presented the program Village Départ with Laurent Luyat, and presented a sporting event every day, in which a local resident tries to beat a record, as well as a sequence on the heritage of the city visited.
+In 2015 and 2016, during the whole Tour de France, he co-presented the France 3 program Village Départ with Laurent Luyat, and presented a sporting event every day, in which a local resident tries to beat a record, as well as a sequence on the heritage of the city visited.

-In 2016 and 2017, he presented the 60 concerts of Âge Tendre, the Idol Tour, now produced by Christophe Dechavanne and which celebrated its tenth anniversary in the Zéniths of France with a dozen artists such as Sheila, Hugues Aufray, Gérard Lenorman, Les Rubettes.
-The recording of the show was broadcast on C8 on February 22, 2017 in prime time.
-In 2018, he presents for the second season the Age Tendre tour, with 62 performances in France, Belgium and Switzerland given by a dozen artists such as Sheila, Dave, Dick Rivers, Michèle Torr, Nicoletta broadcast by C8 on June 6, 2018 in prime time.
+In 2016 and 2017, he presented the sixty concerts of Âge Tendre, the Idol Tour, now produced by Christophe Dechavanne and which celebrated its tenth anniversary in the Le Zénith venues of France with a dozen artists such as Sheila, Hugues Aufray, Gérard Lenorman, Les Rubettes.
+The recording of the show was broadcast on C8 on 22 February 2017 in prime time.
+In 2018, he presents the second season of the Age Tendre tour, with sixty-two performances in France, Belgium and Switzerland given by a dozen artists including Sheila, Dave, Dick Rivers, Michèle Torr, Nicoletta and was broadcast by C8 on 6 June 2018 again in prime time.

 Participation in shows

-After being an assistant on the show Fort Boyard in 2003 and 2004, he participated on July 23, 2011 as a celebrity candidate, in the France 2 game for the first time.
+After being a production assistant on the France 2 game show Fort Boyard in 2003 and 2004, he participated as a celebrity candidate for the first time on 23 July 2011.
 He participated again in 2012, 2013, 2016 and 2017.
-Since 2020, he has joined the show's team by playing the character of Cyril Gossbo (slang term for handsome), presenter of the game "Slaïme", a parody inspired by slime material and his own show, Slam.
+Since 2020, he has joined the show's team by playing the character of Cyril Gossbo (slang term for handsome guy, or beau gosse in French), presenter of the game "Slaïme", a parody inspired by slime material and his own show, Slam.

 In 2014, he took part in Toute la télé chante for the Sidaction on France 2.
 On February 20, 2015, he finished second in the celebrity quiz show Grand Concours des Animateurs (an adaptation of Britain's Brainiest Kid) behind Julien Arnaud, on TF1.
 On April 16, 2015, he won the French version of The Weakest Link on D8 for the association AIDES, sponsored by Roselyne Bachelot.

 Since 2016, he has occasionally participated in the program Vendredi, tout est permis with Arthur on TF1.
 On February 6, 2021, he participated as a guest in La Boîte à secrets presented by Faustine Bollaert on France 3.

-Chairty work
+Charity work

-In 2012, Cyril Féraud was the godfather of the association Grandir which supports families whose children suffer from growth problems.
+In 2012, Féraud was the godfather of the association Grandir which supports families whose children suffer from growth problems.
 Since 2020, he has been the godfather of the association Les lutins du Phoenix, whose volunteer members dress up as superheroes to visit children hospitalized in the pediatric oncology department.